Support For Those Who Have Lost a Loved One to Suicide

 Attending a Safe Place Meeting

-Safe Place meetings are free and offered twice a month at easily accessible locations in New York City and virtually via Zoom.
 Only survivors–those who have directly lost a loved one to suicide–can attend these meetings and participants must be 18 or older.
 There are no exceptions.

-This non-clinical, peer support group will offer a needed space for people to share their stories, process their grief, and find solace in a community that understands the complexity of this type of loss.
+In addition to Safe Place, Samaritans + NAMI NYC METRO support group, a non-clinical, peer support group will offer a needed space for people to share their stories, process their grief, and find solace in a community that understands the complexity of this type of loss.

 *This group will run in addition to Samaritans’ Safe Place group offering survivors more opportunities for support and connection.

-When: 2nd Thursday of each month, 6:00PM – 7:00 pM
+When: 2nd Thursday of each month, 6:00-7:30pm *IN-PERSON*

 Where: 307 West 38th Street, 8th Floor, New York, NY 10018, Program Room B